andreafabrizi/DNSProxy/README.md

 ```
 ## Changelog:

+TODO:
+* get on DNSSEC
+* get on DOH and H2 in simple way (CURL)
+* will soon add the arduino-ethernet library with the added select() function (sorry for delay)

 Version 1.5 - February 2018:
-* fixed README and easen installation/testing procedure
-* soon to get on DNSSEC
-* deleted some files
+* added IETF references
 * added Arduino double ethernet shield script
-* will soon add the arduino-ethernet library with the added select() function
+* fixed NS/CNAME answers (C) and resolver script (PHP)
 * added the GO version made by chinese people, inspired at my DNSP software
-* having few issues caching on ClouFlare-alike caches (304 not showing anymore ? want more of them).

 * everything works as usual: caching is lazy, CURL follows redirects (301, I want less of them)
 * other thought and implementations pending
-* added IETF references
-* fixed NS/CNAME answers (C) and resolver script (PHP)
+* fixed README and easen installation/testing procedure
+* deleted some junk files, renamed dirs for clarity
 * multiversion PHP, depending on hosting provider (due to slightly different implementation of print(), some headers, random css, substantial differences between h1/h2, etc).
-* about to add DOH and H2 in some way

 Version 1.01 - March 2017:
 * going back to either threads or vfork...
 * want to implement DNSSEC somehow
-* did improve code readability
+* having few issues caching on ClouFlare-alike caches (304 not showing anymore ? want more of them).
 * done more crashtest, memleak, timing tests
 * it really works with millions query !
 * published and improved a Varnish configuration as well